Mental Toughness Questionnaire for Athletes

 Measuring Mental Toughness In Sport As Well As Mental Health

 This Mental Toughness Questionnaire is available to all athletes/players for free.
-‘Insight’ is often the first step to ‘improvement’ regardless of if you seek professional assistance or not.
+‘Insight’ is often the first step to ‘improvement’ regardless of whether you are considering getting professional assistance or not.

-If the MTQ-A doesn’t appear below (embedded) then click here to open it in a new window.
+If the MTQ-A doesn’t appear below (embedded), click here to open it in a new window.

 The Development of the Mental Toughness Questionnaire for Athletes